RahulGarg10/Time-Series-Analysis-2-FE_GWP_2-/README.md

 # Time-Series-Analysis-2

-**[Undergoing a Regime Change]{.underline} Definition:**
+## Undergoing a Regime Change:
+### 1. Definition:

 Regime-switching models are a class of statistical models that allow parameters to change over time based on unobserved (latent) states or regimes.
 These models are widely used in economics, finance, environmental science, and other fields to capture structural changes, cyclical behavior, or sudden shifts in data-generating processes.

-Markov-Switching Autoregressive (MSAR) is very popular model to analyze regime switch in financial markets. **Description:**
+Markov-Switching Autoregressive (MSAR) is very popular model to analyze regime switch in financial markets.

+### 2. Description:

 For this report we will use MSAR model to understand regime switch for S&P500.
 This model is widely used in finance and economics to capture